Generalized Variational Inference in Function Spaces: Gaussian Measures meet Bayesian Deep Learning: Related Work

-\paragraph{Variational methods for BNNs in function spaces}Inference in weight space is challenging, as the problem is typically high-dimensional and the posterior distribution over weights multi-modal.
+\shortparagraph{Variational methods for BNNs in function spaces}Inference in weight space is challenging, as the problem is typically high-dimensional and the posterior distribution over weights multi-modal.
 This led to a line of research in which inference algorithms are formulated in function spaces.
 Variational implicit processes \citep{ma2019variational} approximate the BNN posterior as a linear combination of draws from the prior.
-Functional-BNN \citep{sun2019functional} matches a BNN to a GP prior and performs inference by optimising a functional Kullback-Leibler (KL) divergence exploiting score function estimators \citep{li2017gradient}. \citet{rudner2020rethinking} use a local approximation to the prior and variational posterior processes to obtain a tractable functional Kullback-Leibler divergence. \citet{ma2021functional} generalise the variational family in \citet{ma2019variational} and obtain a more scalable procedure by using a different approximation to the functional KL-divergence.
+Functional-BNN \citep{sun2019functional} matches a BNN to a functional prior (for example a GP) and performs inference by optimising a functional Kullback-Leibler (KL) divergence exploiting score function estimators \citep{li2017gradient,shi2018spectral}. \citet{rudner2020rethinking} use a local approximation to the prior and variational posterior processes to obtain a tractable functional Kullback-Leibler divergence. \citet{ma2021functional} generalise the variational family in \citet{ma2019variational} and obtain a more scalable procedure by using a different approximation to the functional KL-divergence.
 Recent work has also proposed to adapt BNN priors to interpretable functional priors by minimizing the Wasserstein distance between a BNN prior and a Gaussian process \citep{tran2020all}.
+Another line of research exploits the Wasserstein gradient flow and tries to encourage diversity in the function space \citep{d2021stein,d2021repulsive}.

-\paragraph{Gaussian processes} Standard Gaussian process regression \citep{rasmussen2003gaussian} allows interpretable prior specification but scales poorly with respect to the number of data points.
+\shortparagraph{Gaussian processes} Standard Gaussian process regression \citep{rasmussen2003gaussian} allows interpretable prior specification but scales poorly with respect to the number of data points.
 As a result, a plethora of approximation techniques are introduced.
 On one hand, there are variational approximations to the true posterior \citep{titsias2009variational,hensman2013gaussian} and several extensions \citep{hensman2017variational,salimbeni2018orthogonally,dutordoir2020sparse}.
 On the other hand, GPU utilization is combined with Krylov subspace methods to obtain scalability \citep{gardner2018gpytorch,wang2019exact}.